 “India and the World” is a hugely informative volume which offers diverse views on so many issues confronting the world today.
 We hope it will interest serious students of international relations as well as general readers.

 India and the World – Through the Eyes of Indian Diplomats: Edited by Amb.
-Surendra Kumar (Wisdom Tree, 4779/23, Ansari Road, Daryaganj, New Delhi-110002) is available for purchase at discounted price in online bookstores like Flipkart or Amazon.
+Surendra Kumar (Wisdom Tree, 4779/23, Ansari Road, Daryaganj, New Delhi-110002) is available for purchase at a discounted price in online bookstores like Flipkart or Amazon.

 - Click to buy the book ‘India and the World’ – from Amazon.in.